 Mission History in Ethiopia

-1959: The Ethiopian Evangelical Church Mekane (EECMY) becomes a legally registered national church.
+1959: The Ethiopian Evangelical Church Mekane Yesus (EECMY) becomes a legally registered Lutheran church in Ethiopia.

-2007: Rev. Dr. Kebede Getachew Yigezu attends Concordia Seminary in St. Louis, Missouri (LC-MS), to receive advanced theological training and begins to fully understand confessional Lutheran theology.
+2007: Rev. Dr. Kebede Getachew Yigezu attends Concordia Seminary in St. Louis, Missouri (LC-MS), where he receives advanced theological training and begins to fully understand confessional Lutheran theology.

-2014-2015: The LCE is visited by various representatives from WELS World Missions, Wisconsin Lutheran Seminary, and African representatives from the Confessional Evangelical Lutheran Conference.
+2014-2017: Representatives from WELS World Missions, Wisconsin Lutheran Seminary, and African representatives from the Confessional Evangelical Lutheran Conference visit with Rev. Kebede and the leaders of the LCE.

-2017: WELS declares fellowship with the Lutheran Church of Ethiopia at the Synod Convention.
+2017: WELS declares fellowship with the Lutheran Church of Ethiopia at Synod Convention.

-2019: A new multi-purpose building to house the Maor Lutheran Seminary operated by the Lutheran Church of Ethiopia is dedicated in Bishoftu, Ethiopia.
+2019: With help from WELS funding, the LCE dedicates a new multi-purpose building to house Maor Lutheran Seminary in Bishoftu, Ethiopia.

-2021: The Lutheran Church of Ethiopia numbers 421 members in one congregation and four preaching centers (Adama, Addis Ababa, Wukro, and Dukem).
+2023: The LCE opens Maor Lutheran School in Gambella (primary and secondary).
+The Lutheran Church of Ethiopia numbers 438 members in one congregation and four preaching centers.

 SUPPORT ETHIOPIA